Experience a radical shift in ways of perceiving, learning, understanding and training the dance artist in technique, choreography, and performance

 Today, most undergraduate dance programs and dance studios are supplementing traditional training with courses and/or instructors in somatic practices (movement practices emphasizing body awareness and movement rehabilitation and integration) and dance improvisation (dance forms built upon the bodily exploration of concepts and images).

-The dance program of the theatre/dance department at Luther College has been challenging both the traditional training of dancers and the trend of supplementing with somatics and dance improvisation.
+The Dance Department at Luther College has been challenging both the traditional training of dancers and the trend of supplementing with somatics and dance improvisation.
 This research is based in the Movement Fundamentals (MF) curriculum, coupled with the dance form of contact improvisation.
 The MF curriculum emphasizes training the dancer through sensory awareness, proprioception (the body’s neurological knowledge of itself in space) and imagery.
 This curriculum takes a step further outside of the traditional and current dance-training box of imitation, repetition and supplementation.
 Instead of continued training in codified dance styles, the MF curriculum proposes to develop dance artists who understand how to move while cultivating movement vocabulary and intention.
 This curriculum proposes agency for the dancer, challenging the evolution and expansion of ideals and ideologies held in traditional dance forms.

 Traditional Dance vs. Movement Fundamentals

 Underpinning these proposals for change are MF’s standards for agency, artistic refinement and inclusion.
 The curriculum promotes diversity in body shapes, range in ages and abilities, self-reliance, and economic access to dance practice and performance.